knat/SData/README.md

             //...
 ```

-6) Use `SData.SchemaClassAttribute` to map schema class to C# class explicitly, use `SData.SchemaPropertyAttribute` to map schema property and C# property/field explicitly.
+6) Use `SData.SchemaClassAttribute` to map schema class to C# class explicitly, use `SData.SchemaPropertyAttribute` to map schema property to C# property/field explicitly.
 The schema compiler is aware of these attributes.

 ```C#
 //my.cs